Toma Arnăuțoiu: Resistance years (1949–1958)

 In January 1949, Arnăuțoiu met Gheorghe Arsenescu, a discharged colonel who had fought on the Eastern Front, to discuss the possibility of mounting an anti-communist resistance.
 They both resented the way the communist regime had been imposed by Moscow and the strong Soviet presence and influence in the country.
 They believed a war between the West and the Soviet Union was imminent, and partisans would be able to neutralise the local authorities and speed up the overthrow of the regime.
-In March, Colonel Arsenescu, having failed in a first attempt to organise a local resistance around Câmpulung and fearing arrest, joined Arnăuțoiu in Nucșoara to set-up a group of anti-communist partisans in the surrounding hills.
+In March, Colonel Arsenescu, having failed in a first attempt to organise a local resistance around Câmpulung and fearing arrest, joined Arnăuțoiu in Nucșoara to set up a group of anti-communist partisans in the surrounding hills.
+There they were joined by Toma’s brother Petre and his father Ion (Iancu) Arnăuțoiu, the teacher Alexandru Moldoveanu, the priest Ion Drăgoi and his student son, Cornel Drăgoi.
 Some of the meetings took place at the home of Gheorghe and Elisabeta Rizea.
 They were followed by 16 villagers, including four women.
 His sister, Elena Arnăuțoiu, also provided support to the resistance group.

 The authorities got wind of what was being planned and first arrested Arnăuțoiu’s parents.
 Securitate (security police) troops then ambushed four members of the group; in the ensuing shoot-out two sub-officers were killed and Arnăuțoiu was wounded.
 The partisans managed to flee, but from then on there was hardly any way back for them.
 By July, they split fearing the group was too big to be able to hide from the troops combing the area.
 Disagreements over tactics also played a part.
 Some villagers stayed with Arsenescu, while others followed Arnăuțoiu.
 In November 1949 Arsenescu left his men, most of whom were later captured.
 He went into hiding at a farm until 1960, when he was caught and sentenced to death.